isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 ###Required external tools

-These external tools are required to build the SDK :
+These external tools are required to build the SDK:

 * **git**
 * **wget**